jaroslav25/jaroslav25/README.md

 - 👋 Hi, I’m @jaroslav25
-- 👀 I’m interested in photography, now programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning basics in programming.
+- 🌱 I’m currently learning basics.
 - 💞️ I’m looking to collaborate on - in future, on programming.
 - 📫 How to reach me - via email jaroslav.bolina@seznam.cz